softchris/golang-book/04-webdev/01-json/README.md

 We've seen so far how we can read JSON data either from a string literal or from a file, but what about writing data?

-There are two cases that are important for us:
+Two cases are important for us:

 - Writing data to a structure.
-We are working with structs so any changes we do on the structs needs to be converted back to JSON.
+We are working with structs so any changes we do on the structs need to be converted back to JSON.
 - Generate JSON from data.
 In the second case, we might be working with a raw string literal or even with pure primitives, how would we do that?

 Let's address both these cases.
 What these cases have in common is the `Marshal()` function.
-The `Marshal()` method is capable of taking a primitive or a struct and take that into JSON:
+The `Marshal()` method can take a primitive or a struct and taking that into JSON:

 ```go
 package main